loathers/garbage-collector/README.md

 - Stasis at max 5 rounds, instead of up to 20.

 Use `quickgear` to only speed up the maximizer, and `quickcombat` to only speed up combat.

+### `target` flag

+Garbo will use all copies on the provided monster instead of trying to calculate the free, wishable monster with the best item drops.

+For example, you may wish to target:
+* sausage goblin, which is free and has meat drops, if you can max out the meat drops
+* an event monster with rare drops, if you're trying to maximize the number you encounter (e.g. Section 11)
+* a monster which isn't the Knob Goblin Elite Guard Captain if you don't have Curse of Weaksauce and Saucegeyser but think garbo will be able to kill it anyway

 ### Turncount